NITAAC CIO-CS, CIO-SP3 and CIO-SP3 Small Business Maintain BIC Status after Successful Completion of OMB Annual Review

 To learn more about NITAAC’s three Best in Class GWACs, visit nitaac.nih.gov.

-NITAAC (NIH Information Technology Acquisition and Assessment Center) is housed within the Department of Health and Human Services (HHS) at the National Institutes of Health (NIH), and is a full-service acquisition program that has been designated a federal Executive Agent, authorized by the Office of Management and Budget (OMB) to administer three Best in Class (BIC) Government-Wide Acquisition Contracts (GWACs) for information technology (IT) acquisitions.
+The NIH Information Technology Acquisition and Assessment Center (NITAAC) is housed within the Department of Health and Human Services (HHS) at the National Institutes of Health (NIH), and is a full-service acquisition program that has been designated a federal Executive Agent, authorized by the Office of Management and Budget (OMB) to administer three Best in Class (BIC) Government-Wide Acquisition Contracts (GWACs) for information technology (IT) acquisitions.
 CIO-SP3, CIO-SP3 Small Business and CIO-CS can be used by any federal civilian or Department of Defense (DoD) agency to acquire information technology services, solutions and commodities from pre-qualified vendors at lower than open market prices in less time than going the traditional full and open route.
 NITAAC offers a full-service Assisted Acquisition program and is one of three OMB mandatory sources for laptop and desktop buys through our Government-wide Strategic Solutions (GSS) program.
 For more information, visit nitaac.nih.gov.